svnty/blood-cell-classification/README.md

 # Objective

 Accurate identification of blood cell types is critical for medical diagnostics and treatment planning.
 Traditional manual classification via microscopy is labour intensive, can be subjective, and is susceptible to errors.
 This project investigates the application of a Multi-Layer Perceptron (MLP) model to automate blood cell classification using the Blood Cell Detection Dataset (BCDD).
 The goal is to assess the MLP's ability to learn distinctive features from cell images and deliver reliable classification performance, highlighting the potential of neural networks to enhance clinical decision-making with faster, more consistent outcomes.
+This is a method of supervised machine learning.

 # Data Processing